geerlingguy/ansible-role-ntp/README.md

       - "2{{ '.' + ntp_area if ntp_area else '' }}.pool.ntp.org iburst"
       - "3{{ '.' + ntp_area if ntp_area else '' }}.pool.ntp.org iburst"

+Set the non-pool NTP servers to use.
+Defaults to none.

+    ntp_servers_no_pool:
+      - "ntp.ubuntu.com"

 Specify the NTP servers you'd like to use.
 Only takes effect if you allow this role to manage NTP's configuration, by setting `ntp_manage_config` to `True`.

     ntp_restrict: